swissarthurfreeman/Text2KGBenchmarker/README.md

 python3 test.py data=text2kgbench-raw-rebel-test
 ```

-Note that this takes about 30 minutes on a GPU such as the NVIDIA RTX A5500.
-Theresults will be written inside the `experiments/results/llm_responses/rebel-raw-12-beams-2-ret-seq` folder.
+Note that this takes about 10 minutes on a GPU such as the NVIDIA RTX A5500, using 3 evaluation beams and 1 return sequence and a batch size of 24 as in the config.
+The results will be written inside the `experiments/results/llm_responses/rebel-raw-12-beams-2-ret-seq` folder.
+You can then compute the metrics for the model, using the script `metrics.py` under `experiments/utils/metrics.py`

 ### Fine-Tuning REBEL